Josh: Let’s start at the beginning, what initially inspired you to become a physiotherapist?

 Lyndsay: As a physiotherapist, I was fascinated by how the human body moves and why certain people develop musculoskeletal conditions.
 Muscle imbalance retraining is something I had always done with my patients.
 Before training as a Pilates teacher, I would prescribe Pilates-style exercises to improve a patients movement pattern and retrain muscle imbalances often without even realising it was Pilates.

 There became more and more research emerging on the benefits of Pilates and retraining muscle imbalances that it almost felt quite natural to train to teach Pilates.
-The company I did my initial Pilates training with specialised in physiotherapists becoming Pilates teachers, so it was very clinically focused which appealed to me.
+The company I did my initial Pilates training with specialised in physiotherapists becoming a Pilates teacher, so it was very clinically focused which appealed to me.
 Like with anything in my profession you never stop learning so I still jump at the chance to attend a course based around Pilates.

 Josh: Thinking about yourself, what is it about the practice of Pilates that appeals to you the most?